 The purpose of the paper was to share the work that had been done so far and to seek feedback on the proposed strategic directions for supporting those who are at risk of, or experiencing homelessness.

 The Directions Paper was open for public comment for six weeks and over 55 submissions were received.
 Some organisations have agreed to their submissions being made public.
-You can find them at: Submissions on Directions Paper.
+You can find them on the Submissions on Directions Paper page.

-A report on the feedback is available for download.
+A report on the feedback (Word, 336KB) is available for download

-A summary of how the feedback was incorporated into the final strategy can be found here.
+View a summary of how the feedback was incorporated (Word, 357KB) into the final strategy.